projectM-visualizer/projectm/LLVM_README.md

 ### Building with LLVM JIT

-Install the LLVM libraries (I've used llvm-7 so far).
+Install the LLVM libraries.
+I've used llvm-7 so far, see http://apt.llvm.org/ for LLVM repositories.

 ```
 sudo apt-get install llvm-7-dev llvm-7-tools